-We view BOI's Capital as strong and assign an a2 score, two notches below the Macro-Adjusted score, corresponding to its tangible common equity (TCE) to risk-weighted assets (RWA) ratio of 16.5% as of end-June 2020.
-Our adjustment reflects our expectation that the bank will maintain a solid capital level, but also takes into account the downside risks arising from a still relatively high proportion of unprovisioned PLs and NPEs in negative equity.
+We view BOI's Capital as strong and assign an a2 score, two notches below the Macro-Adjusted score, corresponding to its tangible common equity (TCE) to risk-weighted assets (RWA) ratio of 16.8% as of end-December 2020.
+Our adjustment reflects our expectation that the bank will maintain a solid capital level, but also takes into account the downside risks arising from NPEs in negative equity and RWA will increase due to deterioration in credit and counterparty risk and new lending, partially offset by problem loan sales.

-BOI reported a comfortable fully loaded Common Equity Tier 1 (CET1) capital ratio of 13.5% at the end of September 2020.
-It already captures the benefit from the so-called "quick fix" to the European Union's (EU) Second Capital Requirements Regulation(CRR2) amounting to 40bps in the reported H1 numbers with no additional impacts in Q3.
-In May 2020, BOI Group issued €675 million high trigger3 AT1 notes (Ba2(hyb)) equating to 140bps boost to capital, which replaced the lower trigger notes 4 that had a call date of June 2020.
+BOI's fully loaded CET1 ratio of 13.5% as of March 2021 has increased by 10bps from 13.4% at December 2020, reflecting organic capital generation, partially offset by on-going investment in transformation and RWA increase associated with new lending.
+During 2020 the ratio fell by 40bps from 13.8% at December 2019, weighed by credit quality deterioration, impact of regulatory change and costs related to the bank's transformation programme.
+BOI's 2020 capitalisation incorporated 40 bps of uplift related to the so-called "quick fix" to the European Union's (EU) Second Capital Requirements Regulation(CRR2) and 40 bps of uplift from the withdrawal of the 2019 dividend.
+In May 2020, the BOI Group issued €675 million high trigger3 AT1 notes (Ba2(hyb)) equating to 140bps boost to capital, which replaced the lower trigger notes 4 that had a call date of June 2020.
 BOI Group issued a further €300 million high trigger AT1 notes in September 2020.

-The change in the composition of the Pillar 2 requirement and the removal of the Counter Cyclical Buffers in Ireland and the UK driven by the coronavirus outbreak, as well as the lowered CET1 component5 of the Pillar 2 requirement reduced the bank's minimum regulatory CET1 requirement to 9.27% from 10.65%6.
-The group's regulatory CET1 ratio of 14.8% as of September 2020 comfortably exceeded its CET1 requirement.
-The bank's fully loaded leverage ratio was strong at 6.3% as of June 2020 (6.5% as of December 2019).
+The change in the composition of the Pillar 2 requirement and the removal of the countercyclical buffers in Ireland and the UK driven by the coronavirus outbreak, as well as the lowered CET1 component5 of the Pillar 2 requirement reduced the bank's minimum regulatory CET1 requirement to 9.27% as of 2020 and 9.77% from July 2021 onwards from 10.65% in 20196.
+The group's regulatory CET1 ratio of 14.9% as of December 2020 comfortably exceeded its CET1 requirement.
+The bank's fully loaded leverage ratio was strong at 6.4% as of December 2020 (6.5% as of December 2019).